Club Profile

 Activities

-An interesting and varied monthly programme includes demonstrators from outside and within the Club and hands-on sessions with three or four lathes.
+An interesting and varied monthly programme includes demonstrators from outside and within the Club..

-The Annual Competition provides the opportunity for members to really show off their skill and produce a subject of their own choice.
+The December Competition each year provides the opportunity for members to really show off their skill and produce an item on subject of their own choice.
+The quality of the work displayed is testament to the high standard of the work of Club members and to the development and improvement of new members.

 More Information and Contacts